chrmorais/smsd-relay/README.md

 smsd-relay
 ==========

-This is SMS relaying from Gammu-SMSD into web services.
+This is SMS relaying from Gammu-SMSD into web services, and injecting SMS from web services into Gammu-SMSD spool.

 ### install